Arcooo/Portfolio2/README.md

 - [ ] [Useful Code Bits and Scripts]()
 >

+### Why I want to be a Data Analyst
+Data analytics is one of the most up and coming professions out there.
+And I can see why.
+Data analytics is important for the future in all industries.
+Some of the most challenging problems and opportunities are going to be solved with data.
+We have seen it for years in the financial industry in algorithmic computer traders which can be seen automating in million of retirement accounts.
+It's being utilized in genomics to figure out the complexities of our DNA.
+It's being used by retailers to target likely customers thus lowering marketing costs and becoming more efficient.
+The future is through data analytics and I want to be part of it.
+Plus I enjoy programming and finding meaningful insights.
+I believe that with my technical background, eye for strategy, and business acumen, I will be a great Data Analyst.

 ### My Programming
 I am a huge fan of Python notebooks for coding.
 I think that Jupyter Notebooks are visually appealing and a smooth environemnt to program in.
 Don't be afraid to click on the .ipnyb files as, being a public portfolio, I will try to explain my code in markdown as best I can.
 Also, to make this portfolio more understandable, I will utilize README.md for the files in the folder structure.